Poeschl/Hassio-Addons/README.md

 * ympd - A very lightweight Web interface for controlling MPD music servers.
 * Git Exporter - Exports your Home Assistant config to any git repository (secrets check included)
 * Syncthing - A de-centralized file syncronisation program.
 Focused on privacy.
+* OWASP ZAP - A security testing tool with MITM funtionality.

 More about the Add-ons can be found in their folders.